LARGE BOX AC50s - SOLID STATE RECTIFIED - no brimistor

 A full rig, complete with original Amphenol speaker and mains cables.
 Fane speakers in the cab.
 Condition is exceptional.
 Thanks to Steven for the pictures.

 Serial number 3680 - currently in the USA

 Chassis number 828.
 Complete with its original Foundation Bass cab and cables; Amphenol XLRs; still the white warning plaque.
 A nice rig.
+Pot codes are "EM" = May 1965.
+One of the Hunts preamp filter capacitors has the code "TAT" = 49th week 1965.
 Thanks to Roger for the pictures.

 Serial number 3687 - currently in the UK